-The Velocity Frequent Flyer program operates on a familiar premise – a multi-tiered membership system, delivering a range of valuable benefits that are based on the amount of time spent in the sky (and to a lesser extent, on the amount of spend with selected partners on the ground).
+The Australian Velocity Frequent Flyer program operates on a familiar premise – a multi-tiered membership system, delivering a range of valuable benefits that are based on the amount of time spent in the sky (and to a lesser extent, on the amount of spend with selected Velocity partners on the ground).

 How does it work?
 Upon joining Velocity Frequent Flyer, you’ll commence your journey at the base level of Velocity Red.
 As you work your way up the ranks, depending on how much you travel, you’ll hit Silver, then Gold, finally reaching the holy grail of Platinum, enjoying rewarding benefits along the way.